bnfour/md-mods/readme.md

 Please make sure you're using supported **(0.5.7)** version of MelonLoader.

-There are some issues I do know about, but too lazy and/or incompetent to fix.
-These are listed in the "Known Issues" section below.
-Please do not open issues for them.
+There are some issues I do know about, see ["Known Issues"](#known-issues).
+Please do not report these, I'm well aware of them.
 There might be (and probably are) issues I do not know about, feel free to report these and we'll see what can be done.

 # Known issues
-I play the game on GNU/Linux, so some of these may be attributed to Proton shenanigans rather than shenanigans of Unity, game itself, or dotnet runtime.
+I play the game on GNU/Linux, so some of these may be attributed to Proton/Wine shenanigans rather than shenanigans of Unity, game itself, or dotnet runtime.
 If you're not experiencing these, good for you.

 ## Scoreboard characters
 ### The buttons may not work on first click